chi-collective/genparse/README.md

 ### Prerequisites

-- Python 3.10 or higher
+- Python 3.10 - 3.12
 - pip (Python package installer)
 - make
 - git
-- A GPU (not required, but strongly recommended)
+- A GPU with compute capability 7.0 or higher (GPUs are not required, but strongly recommended)

 ### Steps